marsctx/Azure-ELK-Deployment/README.md

 ### Metricbeat

+With Metricbeat, information can be periodically collected about the system or service monitored and sent to Elasticsearch for the data to be stored and analyzed.
+Information such as CPU usage, `SSH` login attempts, failed `sudo` escalations, and CPU/RAM statistics are a few system metrics that can give an insight on what is occurring on the target server.
+Metricbeat has the ability to use modules that can be used to monitor certain services and systems on different hosts.

+Similar to Filebeat, Metricbeat is configured to output data collected to Elasticsearch through `10.1.0.4:9200` and loaded via Kibana API via `10.1.0.4:5601`.

 - [Metricbeat Installation Playbook](Resources/install-metricbeat/metricbeat.yml)

-With Metricbeat, information can be periodically collected about the system or service monitored and sent to ELK for analysis.
-Information such as CPU usage, `SSH` login attempts, failed `sudo` escalations, and CPU/RAM statistics are a few system metrics that can give an insight on what is occuring on the target server.
-Metricbeat can also be used to monitor database activity and status on MySQL, PostgreSQL, and MongoDB.

-Similar to Filebeat, Metricbeat is configured to output data collected to Elasticsearch through `10.1.0.4:9200` and dashboard loaded via Kibana API via `10.1.0.4:5601`.

 From your Ansible container: